top of page

 OCT

-African airlines saw 7.5% YoY demand growth for air cargo in August.
+African airlines saw 1.7% year-on-year (YoY) demand growth for air cargo in September, the slowest among regions.

 OCT